Shivamkanse2104/Infosys-milestone/README.md

 Jahnavi - Query answering and domain linking

 poobesh or jahnavi can any one tell what need to do for milestone 4 I didn't understand when sir told

+we want to do the 1.centrality and community 2.
+Query answering and domain linking 3.
+Deployment 4. ppt i think we want to use the same milestone 3 code for the milestone 4... and add the milestone 4 models... whether it is right!!!